hqics/entitydb/README.md

-This data pack allows data to be stored per entity.
+This datapack allows data to be stored per entity.
 Usage:

 1. Always run the "entitydb:get" function first:<br/>